Reductive groups, the loop Grassmannian, and the Springer resolution: Introduction

 In the hope of computing these data, it has long been desired to have a ``geometric model'' for this category, in the spirit of what is known for representations of complex semisimple Lie algebras~\cite{bb,bk}, affine Kac--Moody Lie algebras~\cite{kt}, quantum groups at a root of unity~\cite{abg:qglg}, and reductive Lie algebras in positive characteristic~\cite{bmr1, bmr2, bm}.
 The main goal of the present paper is to provide such a model.

 More precisely, let $\dot G$ denote the Frobenius twist of $G$, and let $\dot G^\vee$ be the complex connected reductive group whose root datum is dual to that of $\dot G$.
+(Thus, the coweight lattice for $\dot G^\vee$ is identified with $\ell X^*(T)$.)
 This paper is concerned with the categories and functors in the following diagram:

 Here, $\Gr$ is the affine Grassmannian for $\dot G^\vee$, $\Iw \subset \dot G^\vee(\C[ [z] ])$ is an Iwahori subgroup, and $\Dmix_{(\Iw)}(\Gr,\bk)$ is the mixed derived category of $\bk$-sheaves on $\Gr$ which are constructible with respect to the stratification by $\Iw$-orbits (in the sense of~\cite{modrap2}).
 Next, $\tcN$ is the Springer resolution for $\dot G$, with its natural action of $\dot G \times \Gm$, and $\Db_{\Stein}(B)$ is the derived category of complexes of $B$-modules whose cohomology is trivial on the first Frobenius kernel $B_1 \subset B$.